 #9: Adopt an Open Kitchen Design

+The biggest constraint when remodeling a small kitchen is limited space.
 One way you can overcome this limitation is through an open kitchen design.
 This involves taking down any non-essential walls to open up your kitchen to the rest of your home.
+For reference, non-essential walls are non-load-bearing with no essential pipes running through them.

 Even "essential" walls can be removed by rerouting utilities and some expert reengineering.
-(Be aware that this is a project that absolutely requires professional assistance.)
+(Be aware that this is a project that requires professional assistance.)

 Removing walls can create a sense of space and make your kitchen feel much more expansive.
 Additionally, the open space creates room to take full advantage of every square inch.
+You could even install a small dining table or breakfast nook.

 See Also: How to Open Up Your Kitchen by Removing a Wall